QPalmer/Pico-Gym-Write-Ups/general_skills/first_grep/README.md

 Not my first grep.
 What **is** grep? <br>

 Grep is a great way to find things within files and across multiple files at once. <br>
-I like to think of it as a crtl+f that doesn't require you to even open the file that you're searching in.
+I like to think of it as a crtl+f that doesn't require you to even open the file that you're searching in. <br>
 The genesis of GREP has to do with early text editors using regular expressions with those text editors. <br>

 The GREP origin story:<br>